dakrushel/JoystickRudderPedals_with_trim/README.md

 # Joystick & Rudder Pedals with Realistic Trim System

-Welcome to the repository for my custom-designed **joystick and rudder pedal system**, built with 3D-printed components and a more **realistic trim system** aimed at flight sim enthusiasts, hobbyists, and DIY cockpit builders.
+Welcome to the repository for my custom-designed **joystick and rudder pedal system**, built with 3D-printed components and a **realistic trim system** aimed at student pilots, flight sim enthusiasts, and hobbyists.

 ## Project Overview

 This project is focused on delivering a more immersive and mechanically faithful flight control experience.
 The key features include:

 - **Acceptable Trim System** – Allows pilots to "trim off control pressures" as they would in a real aircraft.
-- **Hall Effect Sensor Input** – Uses hall sensors for smooth, precise control with minimal wear.
+- **Hall Effect Sensor Input** – Uses hall effect sensors for smooth, precise control with minimal wear.
 - **3D-Printable** – All mechanical components are either 3D printable on most standard FDM printers or available at hardware stores or amazon.
 - **Arduino-Based Electronics** – Design goals include easy setup and future implementation of portable version with 2.4GHz transmitter for use with quadcopter and R/C airplanes.